arbenson/discrete-subset-choice/README.md

 - Austin R. Benson, Ravi Kumar, and Andrew Tomkins.
 A Discrete Choice Model for Subset Selection.
 Proceedings of the eleventh ACM International Conference on Web Search and Data Mining (WSDM), 2018.

 We include Julia implementations of the algorithms and the datasets used in the paper.
 We also provide scripts for re-producing the figures and tables as well as re-producing the experimental results.

+Update August 27, 2018: The code has been updated to be compatible with Julia 1.0.

 ## Universal choice sets